IsaacSchemm/Pandacap/README.md

 Function app responsibilities:

-* `DeviantArtHourly` (every hour at :10): check DeviantArt for new posts (artwork and text) from users we follow
-* `FeedHourly` (every hour at :50): check RSS/Atom feeds for new posts
-* `InboxCleanup` (every day at 9:00): clear dismissed DeviantArt inbox entries (beyond the 5 most recent, which are used internally to mark our place in the feed)
+* `InboxCleanup` (every day at 9:00): clear dismissed Bluesky and DeviantArt inbox entries more than 7 days old
+* `InboxIngest` (every hour at :10): check Bluesky and DeviantArt timelines for new posts within the last 3 days, and check RSS/Atom feeds for new posts
 * `OutboxCleanup` (every day at 8:00): remove unsent outbound ActivityPub messages that have been pending for more than 7 days
 * `SendOutbound` (every ten minutes): attempt to send any pending outbound ActivityPub messages (if a failure occurs, the recipient will be skipped for the next hour)